eBay/tsv-utils/README.md

 $ make         # For LDC: make DCOMPILER=ldc2
 ```

 Executables are written to `tsv-utils-dlang/bin`, place this directory or the executables in the PATH.
 The compiler defaults to DMD, this can be changed on the make command line (e.g. `make DCOMPILER=ldc2`).
-DMD is the reference compiler, but LDC generates faster code.
-See [BUILD_COMMANDS](BUILD_COMMANDS.md) for alternate build steps if `make` is not available on your system.
+DMD is the reference compiler, but LDC produces faster executables.
+(For some tools LDC is quite a bit faster than DMD.)

+If `make` is not available on your system the DUB is the other option (next section).
+It is also possible to run
+build commands manually, see [BUILD_COMMANDS](BUILD_COMMANDS.md) for details.

 ### Install using DUB

 If you are already a D user you likely use DUB, the D package manager.
+DUB comes packaged with DMD starting with DMD 2.072.
 You can install and build using DUB as follows:
 ```
 $ dub fetch tsv-utils-dlang
 $ dub run tsv-utils-dlang    # For LDC: dub run tsv-utils-dlang -- --compiler=ldc